Pizza hummus takes the spirit of pizza and adds it into everyone’s favorite dip.

 - ½ teaspoon onion powder

-- ¼ teaspoon granulated garlic
+- 1 garlic clove minced (or ¼ teaspoon granulated garlic)

 - ¼ teaspoon salt

-- Pinch red chili pepper flakes optional
+- Pinch of red chili pepper flakes optional

 - 1 toasted pizza crust cut into triangles, or 2 toasted slices pita bread**

-- 1 bell pepper cut into chunky wedges
+- 1 bell pepper cut into chunky wedges (optional gluten-free dipping option)

 Instructions

-- In a food processor, combine drained chickpeas, 3 Tablespoons aquafaba, sun-dried tomatoes, tahini, and lemon juice.
+- In a food processor, combine drained chickpeas, aquafaba, sun-dried tomatoes, 1 teaspoon oil from sun-dried tomato jar, tahini, lemon juice, dried oregano, dried basil, onion powder, minced garlic, and salt.
+Blend until fully combined.
 Stop to scrape down the sides, and continue blending until the hummus is smooth.
-The viscosity of tahini & dryness of chickpeas can vary by brand.
-So if your hummus is too dry, add splashes of aquafaba until the hummus runs smoothly through the food processor blade.
+(The viscosity of tahini & dryness of chickpeas can vary by brand.
+So if your hummus is too dry, add splashes of aquafaba until the hummus runs smoothly through the food processor blade.)

-- Top the hummus with ¼ cup (total) of your preferred toppings.
-Serve with toasted pizza crust wedges or pita chips, and bell pepper wedges.
+- Serve hummus with toasted pizza crust wedges, pita chips, or bell pepper wedges.

 Notes